Skip to Content

 2. Failure to perform a marital duty

-3. Incompatibility.
+3. Incompatibility

-Remember that legal separation does change your marital status.
+Remember that legal separation does not change your marital status.
 However, the law will still view you as married.

 Is Kansas a 50/50 Divorce State?